h1romas4/nts1mkii-rust-wave/README.md

 ## WIP: This repository is not yet working!

-I have limited knowledge of ELF loaders and linkers.. (help wanted)
+I have limited knowledge of ELF loaders and linkers..

 ```rust
 #[no_mangle]